tristonpalacios/react-omdb-instructions/part2.md

 By default, a user will be viewing the entire list of movies.

-In the `FilmListing` component, set `this.state` to an object with the key `filter` and the value `all`.
+In the `FilmList` component, set `this.state` to an object with the key `filter` and the value `all`.
 This will set up the initial state of the component.

 #### Step 2: Set the state in your event handler

 The `handleFilterClick` method is the one that's called when a user clicks ALL or FAVES, so it's where you'll change the filter.

-Inside of the `handleFilterClick` method on the `FilmListing` component, use `this.setState` to set the value of `filter` to the value passed to the event handler.
+Inside of the `handleFilterClick` method on the `FilmList` component, use `this.setState` to set the value of `filter` to the value passed to the event handler.

 #### Step 3: Set the className on div based on filter state